Before You Buy

 How can I find out the zoning of a property for free?

-Visit your county's assessor website or GIS map portal and search by parcel number.
-If the information is not available online, call the county's Planning and Zoning Department directly.
+You can check property zoning for free by visiting your county's assessor website or GIS map portal and searching by parcel number.
+If the information is not available online, call the county's Planning and Zoning Department and ask them directly.
 Both methods are completely free.

 What do different zoning designations mean for land use?

 Zoning designations control what you can build and how you can use the land.
 Common codes include R (residential), AG (agricultural), C (commercial), and I (industrial).
-Always look up the specific county's zoning ordinance to see the permitted, conditional, and denied uses for your code.
+Each county defines its own codes, so always look up the specific county's zoning ordinance to see the permitted, conditional, and denied uses for your code.

 How do I access local zoning maps online?

 Search Google for "[your county name] GIS map" or "[your county name] zoning map."
 Most counties offer free interactive maps where you can toggle zoning layers on and off.
-You can also search for your county's ordinance on the Municode Library.
+You can search by address or parcel number and see the zoning boundaries for any property.

 Can I build a house on any piece of vacant land?

 Not necessarily.
 Your ability to build depends on the zoning classification, minimum lot size requirements, setback rules, and whether utilities are available.
+Some zoning codes require a minimum acreage before you can obtain a building permit.
 Always verify with the county planning department before assuming you can build.

 Do I need to check zoning if the seller says I can build?

 Yes, always verify zoning yourself.
 Sellers may not fully understand zoning rules, or the rules may have changed since they purchased the property.
-As Andrew at Compass Land USA says: "We never take anyone's word on zoning.
+According to Andrew at Compass Land USA, "We never take anyone's word on zoning.
 We verify every property ourselves, and you should too."

 Can I put a mobile home or manufactured home on any land?

 No. Many zoning codes restrict or prohibit mobile and manufactured homes.
 Even zones that allow them may have specific requirements like age restrictions, size minimums, or foundation requirements.
 Call the county planning department to confirm before you buy.
-See also: Buying Land for a Mobile or Manufactured Home: Watch for These Hidden Costs!
+Our article on [zoning regulations in Colorado](https://www.compasslandusa.com/understanding-zoning-regulations-in-co/) covers this topic in detail for Colorado properties.

 What is the difference between zoning and an HOA?

-Zoning is set by the county or local government.
-An HOA is a private organization that adds additional rules on top of zoning.
+Zoning is set by the county or local government and applies to all land within a specific zone.
+An HOA (Homeowners Association) is a private organization that adds additional rules on top of zoning.
 A property can be properly zoned for your use and still have HOA restrictions that prohibit it.
 Always check both.

 How long does it take to check property zoning?

-About 10 to 15 minutes.
-An online search takes 5 to 10 minutes.
+The entire process takes about 10 to 15 minutes.
+An online search through the county assessor's website takes 5 to 10 minutes.
 A phone call to the planning department takes about the same.
 It is one of the fastest and most valuable steps in your land buying research.

 Check Zoning Before You Buy, Every Time